コンテンツにスキップ

 • -h, --help — Prints help information

-Stop the Biome daemon server process
+Stops the Biome daemon server process.

 Usage: biome stop